Paymo Logo

 Then, send the project charter to the key stakeholders and project sponsors so they can review it, make suggestions, and approve it so you can start working.

-Keep the final document visible for all team members to use it as a reference for their tasks to see their objectives, obstacles, and milestones.
+Keep the final document visible for all team members to use as a reference for their tasks to see their objectives, obstacles, and milestones.

 Takeaway